pat-s/2019-feature-selection/docs/00-manuscripts/ieee/reviews/review2/reviewer2.md

 > P3, C1, L44: Are you sure that all these pathogens are invasive?

-We believe they are but given that we have no sure proof for this argument in all instances, we removed the term "invasive".
+We removed the word "invasive" as it is not relevant for this methodological study.

 > P3, C1, L54: How was this data obtained?
 Please add some more details.